 - Types of Poison Pills

 - Real-life Examples of Poison Pills

-The formal name of the Poison Pill is the ‘Shareholder Rights Plan’.
+The formal name of the Poison Pill is the ‘Shareholder Rights Plan.’
 The shareholders have voting rights on approval and disapproval of acquisition.
 This right acts as a poison pill against hostile takeovers by making the target company less attractive.
-Although the Board of Directors has a complete authority to pull back or modify these rights at any time.
+However, the Board of Directors has complete authority to pull back or modify these rights at any time.
 This clause helps the top-level management of the company to directly negotiate with the acquiring company.

 When the implementation of a Poison Pill strategy takes place at a high pitch or in an extreme manner, then it is known as a Suicidal Pill.

 The literal meaning of the term goes back to the time of wars and spying.
 At that time, spies would stay with the enemies to get all information.
 If they are expected to get caught, they would swallow a poisonous pill and die rather than bow down.

 The same scenario is applicable to the business world.
 Under this strategy, in order to discourage the hostile takeover, the target company makes itself unattractive and costly enough for the raider.
 It puts a lot of obstacles in between and makes sure it becomes very difficult to acquire.
 The term Poison Pill is used in this context, where the target company swallows the pill of obstacles and defense and avoids getting caught in the hostile takeover.
 It is a Poison Pill because it works as a poison against the raider, making it difficult to continue the acquisition process.
 Thus they are pills that are difficult to swallow by the acquiring company.
 The company continues to defend itself by putting guns on the shoulder of shareholders of the company.